About Cardano’s Project Catalyst

 Project Catalyst is a decentralized funding platform for the Cardano blockchain.

-It’s an extension of the Cardano treasury and the testing ground for the future governance of Cardano.
+It’s an extension of the Cardano treasury and a testing ground for Cardano community governance as funding proposals are voted on by registered community members.

-To date, it has run nine Project Catalyst Fund rounds.
+To date, it has run nine Project Catalyst Fund rounds and is gearing up for Fund10.

 The funds to finance each of the rounds come from the Cardano treasury.

-There are several roles in Cardano Project Catalyst:
+There are several community roles in Cardano Project Catalyst:

-Proposer: The individuals or teams that write proposals for each Cardano Project Catalyst Fund.
+Proposer: The individuals or teams that write and submit proposals for each Cardano Project Catalyst Fund.

 Each fund on the Catalyst platform follows the same structure: